occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 * 'submission' folder: contains all files submitted as required by course.

 ## Problems
 * I haven't checked how to programs work on non-unix OSs.
-They might behave differently because of different ways that OSs process new lines.
+They might behave differently because of different ways that OSs process new lines and directory paths.
   * Pull Git repository to Windows OS and accomadate for differences in code so same code will work regardless of OS.